crcdng/tezos-dev-resources/list.md

 * Juvix DSL "Juvix is a research programming language created by Heliax as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages." https://juvix.org/ (GPL)

-### Haskell

-* Indigo / Morley / Lorentz "Indigo eDSL is a high level language for Michelson contract development.
-It is built on top of Lorentz, which in turn is built on top of Morley." https://gitlab.com/morley-framework/indigo https://wiki.tezosagora.org/learn/smartcontracts/morley-framework (MIT License)

 ### LIGO

 * "A friendly Smart Contract Language for Tezos" https://ligolang.org/.
 LIGO offers two languages: CameLIGO (based on OCaml) and JsLIGO (based on JavaScript).
 MIT License. **CameLIGO is my recommendation for blockchain coding on Tezos**